 The opening track from 1969’s Let It Bleed, Gimme Shelter is one of the band’s signature tracks.
 The song is a moody and atmospheric blues-rock piece, and one of the darkest Rolling Stones songs from this era.
 The song was written during the Vietnam War, and it’s claustrophobic vibe is a reflection of the growing public resentment towards this situation.

 There’s something almost apocalyptic about the track, which begins with some subdued guitar riffs and soon builds to a manic and fevered climax.
-As well as the whining blues guitar and Jagger’s harmonica, the additional vocals of soul singer Merry Clayton are what most contribute to the track’s wild and uncomfortable atmosphere.
+As well as the whining blues guitar and Jagger’s harmonica, the additional vocals of soul singer Merry Clayton contribute most to the track’s wild and uncomfortable atmosphere.
 Clayton melodically screams her parts on the song, adding a uniquely powerful feminine touch to the track.
 Her voice can be heard cracking at the three-minute mark, adding to the frenzied brilliance of her truly outstanding contribution to the song.

 The track was never released as a single, meaning that it was not eligible to enter the charts.
 Still, this has not stopped the song from getting the attention it deserves, appearing on many different “greatest of all time” lists.
 Gimme Shelter is quite simply a stunning track; it manages to capture a chunk of the late 60s, allowing modern listeners to experience the volatile mood of the time.
 This is a powerful and important song, and undoubtedly the finest track the Stones ever produced.